KennethThNg/RoadSegmentation/README.md

 The content of this project is composed of the following parts:

-- the folder `data` contains all the data needed for the project.
-It is composed of three files:
+- the folder `data` that should contain all the data needed for the project.
+It is composed of two subfolders:

-- `sample-submission.csv`: this shows the format in which you have to present your predictions.

-- `test.csv`: the data set used to make predictions from the model.
+- `test_set_images`: the data set used to make predictions from the model, provided by the CrowdAI dataset in **test_set_images_zip**

-- `train.csv`: the data set used for training the model.
+- `training`: the data set used for training the model.
+It is splitted into two subfolders:
+   - `groundtruth`: the groundtruth images provided by the CrowdAI dataset in **training_zip**
+   - `images`: the satelite training images provided by the CrowdAI dataset in **training_zip**.

+The training and test data are available for download at the CrowdAI-platform and we therefore chose not to upload it as part of the submission.

 - the folder `report` contains one item:

 - `report.pdf`: the report in PDF format.

+- the folder `models` contains one subfolder:
+   - the folder `10_epochs_54_window_size` that contains the weights and related meta data that was created when running the model that provided the results giving the 0.819 score on the CrowdAI-platform.
+Due to problems with trying to restore this model, these files are not used.

-- the folder `notebooks` contains two items:
+- the folder `src` that contains several py-files and one ipnyb-file:

+   - **`helpers.py`**
+      - `compute_mse`

-- `run_submission.ipynb` notebook that permit to run the run py-file.
+   - `run.ipynb` notebook that permit to run the CNN model

-- `cross_validation.ipynb` notebook that provides a cross validation demonstration.

-- the folder `src` contains several py-files:

 - **`costs.py`**: contains all the necessary functions to compute the loss of different models.